Creating and Reading XML with PHP DOM

 $xml->load('./library.xml');

-$books = $xml->getElementsByTagName('book'); // which element we'll list by, e.g., title, author, edition...
+$books = $xml->getElementsByTagName('book'); // Choose the element to list, e.g. title, author, edition...

 foreach ($books as $key => $value) {